annotorious/annotorious-v1/readme.md

 # image-annotation-js

 This is an effort to port the [yuma.js](http://yuma-js.github.com) image annotation toolkit to JavaScript, improving things as we go along.
-Online demos are available [here](http://yuma-js.github.com/yuma2.html) and [here](http://yuma-js.github.com/okfn_plugin.html).
+Online demos are available [here](http://yuma-js.github.com/yuma2.html) (for the standalone version) and [here](http://yuma-js.github.com/okfn_plugin.html) (for the Annotator plugin).

 ## Getting Started